 5. Choose a permanent password for your account on E-Verify.
 In the letter from the service confirming the registration of your company, a temporary password and username will be indicated.
 You will need to log in to your E-Verify account with a temporary password and choose a permanent one.

 - Passwords are case sensitive and must be from 8 to 14 characters.
 Password needs to be changed every 90 days.

-- Before you get full access to the site E-Verify, you will need to go through online training.
+- Before you can get full access to the E-Verify website, you will need to complete an online training.

 6. Ask your new employees to fill out the Form I-9 (Employment Rights Verification).
 When hiring a new employee, you must ask him or her to complete the I-9 (Employment Eligibility Check) Form on the first working day.
 You must also ask the employee or employee to provide proof of his / her immigration status — for example, a US passport, permanent resident card, or work permit.